 Revlon Heated Silicone Styling Brush

-The bristles in the Revlon curling iron brush have a lot of flex to them, making curling and brushing painless.
-The round brush barrel is heated but the silicone bristles stay cool.
+The bristles in the Revlon curling iron brush have a lot of flex, making curling and brushing painless.
+The round brush barrel is heated, but the silicone bristles stay cool.
 This gives you plenty of room to maneuver the brush and get close to the scalp without burning your skin.

-The brush has a 1-inch barrel that’s suitable for making simple curls and adding body to lifeless locks.
+The brush has a 1-inch barrel suitable for making simple curls and adding body to lifeless locks.
 It heats up in just 30 seconds.
-When switched on, an indicator lights up so the user knows when the device is heating up.
+When switched on, an indicator lights up, so the user knows when the device is heating up.

 There are two temperature settings: high and low.
 The barrel heats up to a cap of 430F, which is on the higher end.
 This brush is best for normal to coarse hair.

-The cool tip helps give the user more control when styling and the swivel cord keeps things mess-free.
-Because the bristles are not heated, you can use it to prep your hair for curling.
+The cool tip helps give the user more control when styling, and the swivel cord keeps things mess-free.
+Because the bristles are not heated, you can use them to prep your hair for curling.